Vogel, Slovenia: Family Ski Guide

 Down by the Lake

-- Pro tip: Parking at the cable car base station in Ukanc is free during winter, so valley-based families driving to the gondola pay nothing beyond fuel.
-That's not the norm in the Alps.
+- Parking at the cable car base station in Ukanc is free during winter

-- Locals know: The cable car runs every 30 minutes and holds 950 passengers per hour, so even on busy mornings the wait rarely exceeds 15 minutes.
-Don't let the "access by gondola only" detail scare you off valley lodging.
+- The cable car runs every 30 minutes, holding 950 passengers per hour, even on busy mornings the wait rarely exceeds 15 minutes

 You don't drive to Vogel.
 You drive to a lake, park for free, then ride a cable car 1,000 vertical meters up into Triglav National Park.
 Your kids will be glued to the glass as Lake Bohinj shrinks below them and snow-covered Julian Alps fill the frame.
 Four minutes later, you're at 1,535 meters.